Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Simulation study

-The second dataset (DS2) is based on a bivariate dataset with two groups appearing in \citet{jacques2014}.
-In this case, 100 curves in $[1,21]$ are considered, 50 from each of the two groups as follows:
+The second DGP (DS2) is based on a bivariate dataset with two groups appearing in \citet{jacques2014}.
+In this case, we consider 100 bivariate curves, with each component observed at 1001 equidistant points over the interval $[1,21]$.
+The first cluster consists of 50 functions generated by $X_{11}$ for the first dimension and $X_{12}$ for the second dimension.
+Similarly, the second cluster also comprises 50 functions generated by $X_{21}$ and $X_{22}$ for the first and second dimensions, respectively.